Mary Martin (missionary): New paths

-In this formal step of forming the new congregation, Martin had encountered the prohibition in the new Code of Canon Law of 1917 of the Catholic Church against members of religious orders practicing medicine.
+In this formal step of forming the new congregation, Martin encountered the prohibition in the new Code of Canon Law of 1917 of the Catholic Church against members of religious orders practising medicine.
 Facing this barrier, Martin still felt a call to consecrated life and considered following the example of the recently canonized Carmelite nun, Thérèse of Lisieux (coincidentally also bearing the family name of Martin).
 In 1927 she applied to the community of that Order in Dublin, but her application was declined, solely on the decision of the prioress who overrode a unanimous vote by community, feeling that Martin was called to a different path in life.
 She then went through a new period of confusion until she was requested to consider again serving the missions.
 She then formed a small group of women to provide the domestic service for the preparatory school run by the Benedictine monks Glenstal Abbey.

 Following a long period of illness in 1932, the following year Martin approached the new Apostolic Nuncio to Ireland, Archbishop Paschal Robinson, O.F.M.
 The nuncio was supportive of her goals and encouraged her continually over the next years.
-Finally, in February 1936, the Holy See lifted prohibition against Religious Sisters serving as doctors or midwives.
+Finally, in February 1936, the Holy See lifted the prohibition against Religious Sisters serving as doctors or midwives.
 Martin then sought a diocese which would accept a new congregation, without success.
 In October of that same year, Robinson's former secretary, Antonio Riberi, was named Apostolic Delegate in Africa, based in Kenya.
 He gave his support to having the congregation established in Calabar, which at that time was under a new Vicar Apostolic, James Moynagh, S.P.S., whose own sister was a member of the new community.

 Foundation

 While still negotiating to purchase a house in Ireland as a local base, complicated by the fact that they were not yet a formal congregation, the small community sailed for Nigeria at the end of 1936.
-Upon their arrival Martin suffered a heart attack and was hospitalized at Port Harcourt.
+Upon their arrival, Martin suffered a heart attack and was hospitalized at Port Harcourt.
 It was there that she professed religious vows on 4 April 1937.
-With that the Medical Missionaries of Mary became established.
+With that, the Medical Missionaries of Mary became established.